-something about bubbles is an original political satire comedy series, following two liberal filmmakers as they attempt to make the bubble project, a documentary exploring the issues that divide our country.
+something about bubbles is an original political satire comedy series, following two liberal filmmakers as they attempt to make a heartfelt, even-handed documentary exploring the issues that divide our country.

 while seeking a better understanding of how people from different parts of the country view racial discrimination, police violence, gun laws, immigration, women's rights and health care, what is discovered is that we are all flawed and that if you can’t laugh at yourself you will never even begin to see the other side.